gitpitch/in-60-seconds/README.md

 PDF document, or [share](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Sharing) it on social media.

-#### Step 4.
-Promite, Pitch, or Present Absolutely Anything.
+### The Fastest Way from Idea to Presentation.

 Beyond support for standard Markdown on presentation slides, GitPitch delivers a [wide range of features](https://gitpitch.com/features) that cater to developers, speakers, educators, etc.

+See the [Template Gallery](https://gitpitch.com/templates) for quickstart markdown presentaton templates.
+Simply clone, fork, or download the templates repo and start customizing the presentation markdown to reflect your needs.

-To see a live slideshow demonstration of a wide range of features try out the GitPitch [Kitchen Sink](https://gitpitch.com/gitpitch/kitchen-sink).
+To view a live slideshow demonstration of a wide range of features try out the GitPitch [Kitchen Sink](https://gitpitch.com/gitpitch/kitchen-sink).
 To dig deeper, see the [GitPitch Wiki](https://github.com/gitpitch/gitpitch/wiki) for a detailed How-To.